A Penn State Applied Research Center

 There are many areas to consider when selecting a program to implement.
 Using an evidence-based program increases the likelihood that a program’s outcomes will be achieved.
 However, you also want to consider a program that addresses the needs within your community, fits your budget and resources, and takes into consideration the organization with which you work.
 The following tools and resources are designed to provide professionals with an understanding of evidence-based programs, information on the program selection and implementation process, and steps on how to assess a program’s fit and feasibility in relation to your organization and target population.

 What is an “evidence-based program” and why choose one?
-This sheet gives you a clear breakdown on how we identify evidence-based programs, why we use them, and how you can find one.
+This sheet gives you a clear breakdown of how we identify evidence-based programs, why we use them, and how you can find one.

 Understanding Evidence-Based Programs